Internal defenses: secondary barriers

 - The lysis of pathogenic cells.

-- Cytokines or cytokines.
+- Cytokines.
 They are proteins that regulate the function of the cells that produce them on other cell types.
 They regulate, coordinate and enhance the immune response.
 For example, interleukins, synthesized by leukocytes, which induce their growth and differentiation.
 Another example would be interferons.